Monte Carlo experiments

 Suppose we want to find \(\mathbb{E}\sqrt{|X|}\), where \(X \sim \text{Normal}(0,1)\).
 The code below runs a Monte Carlo simulation to obtain an approximation to \(\mathbb{E}\sqrt{|X|}\).

 Try running this several times with smaller and larger choice of \(N\).
-You’ll notice that the result becomes more stable for larger value of \(N\).
+You’ll notice that the result becomes more stable for larger values of \(N\).

 type="l",